Carnaux/NFT-Marker-Creator/README.md

 ## Instructions

 1. Upload any JPG/PNG image.
-2. If the Number of Channels is missing, it will as for it.
+2. If the Number of Channels is missing, it will ask for it.
 3. Click the generate button.
 4. The files will be automatically downloaded when the generation finishes.